Chocorean/morecommands/README.md

   S:strategy=FILE
 }
 ```
-When using this strategy, the `morecommands.csv` file will be created in the `./data/` folder.
+When using this strategy, a `morecommands.csv` file will be created in the `./data/` folder.
 Each row is composed of 4 types of data:
  - The type of data (currently `HOME` or `WARP`)
  - The username of the player